DavidCarl/UFO/NEWREADME.md

 Addressing this issue can make it cheap and fast with an initial high cost to query through the stored data.

+***Please notice***

+Everything we cover in this blog post is mainly aimed at improving timings in certain use cases, and may not be the best approach for all use cases.

 ## Prerequisites for this blog
 The prerequisites both covers if you wanna play around with the commands and just general knowledge of what this is.